TheMindVirus/arduino-stuff/InfernoModchip/README.md

 ![DanteController](https://github.com/TheMindVirus/arduino-stuff/blob/main/InfernoModchip/DanteController.png)

+A Dante ModChip would allow a Live Sound Engineer to control the tonal characteristics of the Electric Guitar. \
+However, Artists hate that the audio pipeline gets updated and broken underneath them - they need a Custom ModChip.

 <i>Guitar runs Linux, fails on stage due to a faulty Jack (not the plug, the Guitarist is called Jack).</i>
 <i>He wiggled the cable too much and the modchip lost power, then he said,</i>
 <i><b>"That's what all those capacitors were for!..."</b></i>